-Everything You Need to Know About the Digital LSAT
+Everything You Need to Know About the Digital LSAT Exam

 - Jun 17, 2019

 We’ve talked about the digital LSAT a lot … it’s a big change for this test!
-But I, for one, still get a ton of questions about the new test format.
+But I, for one, still get a ton of questions about the digital LSAT test format.
 So let’s address these questions, one at a time, one more time.
 Here are all the answers to the questions you may have about the digital LSAT.

-Wait, the LSAT’s going digital?
+Wait, the LSAT exam went digital?

-What the digital test gonna look like?
+What does the digital LSAT test look like?

 Check it out for yourself!
-LSAC provided a digital familiarization page for prospective test takers to get some first-hand experience with the digital format.
-There were some issues with the initial roll out of this page, but now it’s a solid resource to learn about the new software and to try out some actual practice exams.
+LSAC provided a digital familiarization page for prospective test takers to get some first-hand experience with the new digital format.
+There were some issues with the initial roll out of this page, but now it’s a solid resource to learn about the new software and to try out some actual LSAT practice exams.

-I’m an Amish/Luddite/tech-fearing person and I really don’t want to take the test on the tablet.
+I’m an Amish/Luddite/tech-fearing person and I really don’t want to take the test on the LSAT tablet.
 What are my options?

 OK, but how am I going to study to take the digital LSAT?